-The Office of Aviation Management (MA-30) and the Office of Management are the sponsors for the Aviation Manager Qualification Standard.
-The sponsors are responsible for coordinating the development and/or review of the Functional Area Qualification Standard (FAQS) by subject matter experts to ensure that the technical content of the standard is accurate and adequate for Department-wide application for those involved in the Aviation Manager program.
-The sponsors, in coordination with the Federal Technical Capability Panel, are also responsible for ensuring that the FAQS is maintained current.
+The Office of Aviation Management within the Office of Management is the sponsor for the Aviation Safety Officer Qualification Standard.
+The sponsor is responsible for coordinating the development and/or review of the Functional Area Qualification Standard (FAQS) by subject matter experts to ensure that the technical content of the standard is accurate and adequate for Department-wide application for those involved in aviation safety.
+The sponsor, in coordination with the Federal Technical Capability Panel, is also responsible for ensuring that the FAQS is maintained current.